Become a subscriber and view posts without restrictions.

 Tickled to have a well-stocked épicerie for this baking occasion, I went about making my recipe, using approximately half of the batter to make six muffins and froze the rest.
 In 45 minutes, I was sitting down with a teapot of Twinings English Breakfast tea and a warm-from-the-oven Morning Glory muffin smothered with salted Belgium butter.
 Feet up, a deep sigh of relaxation and the boys napping away.

 There are many things I love about the Morning Glory muffin.
 To begin with, it has far less sugar and is void of white flour.
-The healthy ingredients such as flax, carrots, apples and nuts as well as raisins all add a multitude of variety when it comes to texture as well as fresh deliciousness regarding the fruit and vegetables.
+The healthy ingredients such as flax, carrots, apples (feel free to swap with pears) and nuts as well as raisins all add a multitude of variety when it comes to texture as well as fresh deliciousness regarding the fruit and vegetables.
 There are many recipes that have you adding coconut flakes as well as pineapple, so really, it is what you have in your pantry and what you enjoy eating.
 As I shared above, I had what I needed in my épicerie, but there is no reason to not make it if you don’t have nuts or don’t have an apple.
-The key is to balance the moist ingredients with the dry ingredients in equal proportions.
-So long as you remember to do this, you will have delicious and healthy muffins in the morning to enjoy with a hot cuppa.
+The key is to balance the moist ingredients with the dry ingredients in equal proportions, AND do add the listed amount of cinnamon.
+Add the warmth of this spice in such a generous amount will add a flavor profile your tastebuds will love and your guests (should you share) won’t be able to figure out, but will love.
+So long as you tend to these key components, you will have delicious and healthy muffins in the morning to enjoy with a hot cuppa.